Free federal 'surge' COVID-19 testing starts in Columbia on Saturday

 Federal teams will help ramp up COVID-19 testing starting Saturday in Richland County, where cases have spiked in recent weeks with reopening of schools.

-The U.S. Department of Health and Human Services will have free testing sites in the University of South Carolina baseball stadium and Martin Luther King Jr. Park near Five Points for two weeks.
-Tests are self-administered nasal swabs with results coming as early as three days.
+The U.S. Department of Health and Human Services will have free testing sites at the University of South Carolina baseball stadium and in Martin Luther King Jr. Park near Five Points for two weeks.
+Tests are self-administered nasal swabs with results coming in as early as three days.

-The sites meant to quell outbreaks in coronavirus hotspots can test up 5,000 people a day, the equivalent of an average day of tests across the entire state.
-The tests should be helpful in finding more people are infected with COVID-19 but showing no symptoms and are likely to spread the deadly virus.
+The sites meant to help quell outbreaks in coronavirus hotspots can test up to 5,000 people a day — the equivalent of an average day of tests across the entire state.
+The tests is expected to be helpful in finding more people who are infected with COVID-19 but showing no symptoms and are likely to spread the deadly virus.

 But during the past two weeks, Richland's average case rate is more than double any S.C. urban county and was the fourth highest in the state behind three rural counties, according to state public health data.